• News

 • Compliance can be enforced by creating a stringent Access Control policy and ensuring all employees adhere to it.
 Those who do not comply will run the risk of disciplinary measures that may even include loss of employment

-Ultimately, for a secure workplace, it is important to keep tailgating at a minimum through a judicious mix of both hardware and social engineering solutions.
+Ultimately, for workspace security, it is important to keep tailgating at a minimum through a judicious mix of both hardware and social engineering solutions.
 While awareness campaigns educate employees, physical solutions will actually enforce anti-tailgating and help enterprises keep their data secure and safe.

 As an IT security partner for your business, Seqrite provides comprehensive security from advanced cyber threats.
 To know more